dan-danache/hubitat/ikea-zigbee-drivers/README.md

 1. Provide a name for your device, and assign it to a room.
 1. Set jumpers in position `0011` (▄ ▄ ▀ ▀) = One-way switch (on/off) configuration.
 1. Flip switches on and off.
 1. You're all set!
-Enjoy using your Gewiss 2-channel Contact Interface.
+Enjoy using your Gewiss 2-channel Contact Interface 230V.

 ### Legrand Connected Outlet (741811)